vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 alternating days among days that I am not doing strength exercises.
 This means the effective frequency will be about once every 6 days, down from once every 3 days.

+#### Settings 2025-10-13 onward

+In August and September 2025, I was very erratic with doing this exercise, partly as a result of a general squeeze on exercise time due to things being busy.
+Specifically, in light of the [best practices around exercise adjustment during hectic times](../../best-practices/best-practices-around-exercise-adjustment-during-hectic-times.md#balance-exercises-and-other-niche-exercises), I deprioritized this exercise during the hectic t imes.

+The few times I was able to do the exercise were mostly during rice prep, while waiting for water to be filtered by the water filter before putting it on the rice.
+This eventually led me to decide to just do this exercise during that time in general.
+The previous exercise frequency was once every alternating period of 3 days (so effectively once every 6 days).
+If I switched over to doing this exercise at every alternating rice prep, that would roughly be once every 7 to 9 days, which is a little less frequent, but probably fine.

+So the practice 2025-10-13 onward is to do this exercise roughly every alternating rice prep, so about once every 7 to 9 days.
+With that said, some rice preps I might use for more niche occasional exercises, which might displace a few slots, so effectively this might be a little less frequent.